 Then the sorting began.
 This too was pretty painless because J already had a good idea of which heifers he was keeping.
 I had 100 doses of vaccine but we only needed 90 head to go to the feedlot.
 So with the 23 replacement heifers we sorted out 11 of the smallest calves to keep back but went ahead and vaccinated those so not to waste the vaccine we had to mix anyway.

+After that group was done, they got turned back out where they had come from.
 Next, was working the other 90 head.
 About the only trouble we had was getting them into the barn.
 This group would just circle around like a square dance avoiding that little dark hole on the left for all they were worth.

 Now here's my workout machine.
 See all of the levers.
 The sequence went...Push, lift, step, step, shoot, step, step, shoot, lift, pull....repeat 100 times.
 I have to admit, my shoulder is a little sore this morning.